Killing of Deona Marie Knajdek: Background

 A series of protests and civil unrest in the U.S. city of Minneapolis began on June 3, 2021, as a reaction to the police killing of Winston Boogie Smith, a 32-year-old black American man.

 Civil unrest began in the Uptown district on June 3 when few details of the incident were known.
 Two nights of protests followed that included looting and rioting.
 Protests were held over subsequent days with demonstrators periodically occupying a street intersection near where Smith was killed.

 Vehicle-ramming attack

 The evening of June 13, 2021, demonstrators blocked the intersection of West Lake Street and Girard Avenue for an event, with some playing volleyball and lawn games.
 At approximately 11:39 p.m.
-CDT, Nicholas Kraus, in a Jeep Cherokee, drove into the crowd at a high speed, striking a parked vehicle that had been used to block off the intersection to traffic, which then collided with protesters.
+CDT, Nicholas Kraus, in a Jeep Grand Cherokee, drove into the crowd at a high speed, striking a parked vehicle that had been used to block off the intersection to traffic, which then collided with protesters.
 One protester was killed, and three others suffered injuries that were not life-threatening.
 Demonstrators, who said Kraus was trying to flee the scene after the crash, detained him until police arrived.
 Kraus was treated at a hospital and then booked into a Hennepin County jail that night on probable cause of criminal vehicular homicide, driving on a cancelled license, and providing false information to police.